ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 sol = ode23s(problem.RHS.F, problem.TimeSpan, problem.Y0, ...
               odeset('Jacobian', problem.RHS.Jacobian));
 ```

 ## Adding new test problems

 # Acknowledgments

-We'd like to thank Drs.
+We would like to thank Drs.
 M. Narayanamurthi and S. R. Glandon as well as A. Subrahmanya , B. Regmi, R. Tuggle, R. Gomillion, and the rest of the Computational Science Lab at Virginia Tech for their feedback and support of this project.

 # References